All our current projects can be followed on Facebook (even if you are not a Facebook Member)

 Planned Projects

-Once the intermediate overhaul of 1482 is completed, a major overhaul of one of our other Bulleid coaches is planned, with the work being funded through the legacy which Roger Williams left to the Bluebell Railway Trust for the purpose.
+We are now beginning the planning for a major overhaul of one of our out-of-traffic Bulleid coaches, with the work being funded through the legacy which Roger Williams left to the Bluebell Railway Trust for the purpose.

 Former Projects